mvaganov/self/RESUME.md

 * Senior-level engineer: product development, build-systems and automation, client/server
 * Fully automated a heavily manual build process that required test activity to complete meta-data seeding, saving hours-per-day for build engineers
-* Created DRM (Digital Rights Management) abstraction layer for carrier/platform specific DRM systems, implementing both client and server side implementations
+* Created DRM (Digital Rights Management) abstraction layer for different carriers and platforms, implementing both client and server side code
-* Implemented garbage-collection and simple web-browsing for "ALE", a (quite impressive) wide-porting/localization/multi-platform, multi-lingual (C++ and J2ME) API.
-Notably, the system could compile a J2ME program into BREW C++ for any target device in the system.
+* Implemented garbage-collection and a domain-specific web-browser for "ALE", a (quite impressive) wide-porting/localization/multi-platform, multi-lingual (C++ and J2ME) API and build system.
+Created for flip-phones, ALE's build system could notably compile a J2ME program into BREW C++ for any target device known by the system.
 (see [full resume](https://goo.gl/b27MsM#software-engineer-at-limelife) for details including full-titles list)
 <!--- #ifndef redux -->
 * Created AML, an HTML-like scripting language used to describe UI and streamed-UI traversal for phones